next-exp/sw-docs/docs/source/esmeralda.rst

 |
  At this point, and once all the correction process (made inside `Esmeralda`) is explained, it is relevant to remark that there are several possible high-level analysis to be conducted posterior to this city.
 Each of them require a different treatment of its input, being that the reason why all the processes commented before are performed **two** times for all events every time the city is run.

  - The current *official* reconstruction (that will run :doc:`beersheba` after this) and the DNN analysis are interested in keeping also some lower charged hits (all the ones above **5-10 pes**, typically).
 This is due to the fact that both analysis will carry out additional manipulations to the data, and in consequence, they ought to keep more information of events.
 In these cases, the lifetime inside `Esmeralda` of the energy corrected hits that passed the ``threshold_charge_low`` threshold will end here.
-They will be stored in the ``CHITS/lowTh`` table of the output, and only the event IDs of the ones selected above that value will appear in ``Filters/low_th_select``.
+They will be stored in the ``CHITS/lowTh`` table of the output, and their IDs in ``Filters/low_th_select``.

  - On the other hand, the "classical" [#]_ analysis performs all the tracking algorithms directly over these "high-pitched" (in comparison to the deconvoluted ones, out of :doc:`beersheba`) SiPMs hits.
 In this case, the :ref:`Paolina <Topology information extraction>` algorithm, which is described as follows, will correpond to the latest step of the data processing for them.
 It was demonstrated that in order to obtain a clearer track and perform a more accurate tracking reconstruction, a sharper (around **30-35** pes, specified in ``threshold_charge_high``) charge threshold cut is desired.
 The resulting hits will appear in the table ``CHITS/hightTh`` and their IDs in ``Filters/high_th_select``.